Should I Switch From iPhone To Google Pixel?

 Step 1: Get the Dr.Fone - Phone Transfer on your computer and then run it.
 Then, choose the “Phone Transfer” option.

 Step 2: After that, connect both of your devices to the computer and let the software detect them.
-And ensure that iPhone is selected as a source and Google Pixel as destination and select the files you want to transfer.
+And ensure that iPhone is selected as a source and Google Pixel as the target and select the files you want to transfer.

 Step 3: Finally, hit the “Start Transfer” button to begin the transfer and that’s it.